Arizona State University Police Department provides various resources for Sun Devils to learn about their personal safety.

 Graduate Information Fair - Sun Devils can pick up crime prevention information and ask questions.

 International Student Safety - Discuss and learn Arizona laws, and how to travel Phoenix safely.

-Move-in Orientation - Conducted all day at the Wells Fargo Arena.
+Move-in Orientation - Conducted all day at the Desert Financial Arena.
 Visit with ASU Police Crime Prevention officers to learn more about staying safe on campus.

 New Student Orientation - Sun Devils can meet officers and learn more about university initiatives to keep students safe.

 Passport to ASU - A presentation to explain how to be safe and secure on campus.

 Personal Safety - Course provides information on personal property crimes, sexual assault, drugs and alcohol violations, and ASU Police traffic citations.